Feel free to contact me if you have any more questions! I love to hear from readers.

 I started this site more than three years ago (August 2010), pretty much right after I graduated from college.
 I had just discovered the wonderful world of food blogs and immediately became intrigued and thought “Hey, this looks like fun.
 I wanna do this too!”
 Granted, I’ve been taking pictures of food before I even knew that blogs existed, so maybe it was meant to be!

-It started as a creative outlet for sharing recipes and life stories–and eventually, a place to share my experience in culinary school.
-I try to post at least 2-3 new recipes per week.
+It started as a creative outlet for sharing recipes and life stories–and eventually, a place to share my experience in culinary school–and eventually my passion for writing and recipe development.
+I try to post at least 2-3 new recipes per week!

 Q: Do you have any professional training or food industry experience?

 Yes!
-I recently graduated first in my class from the professional culinary arts program at L’Academie de Cuisine in December 2012.
-After spending six months full-time in the classroom, I started working at a fine dining restaurant in downtown DC.
+I graduated first in my class from the professional culinary arts program at L’Academie de Cuisine in December 2012.
+After spending six months full-time in the classroom, I started working at fancy, fine-dining restaurant in downtown DC.
 Technically, I was a line cook–you can read a bit more about what I was doing here.

-I ended up deciding to leave the production side of the industry, and now do culinary and marketing for a fine foods company.
+I ended up deciding to leave the production side of the industry, and now marketing and communications for a fine foods company.
 That’s my day job.
 My life pretty much revolves around food.
 All day, every day.
 I wouldn’t have it any other way.
 You can read more about my experience in culinary school here (I wrote a post almost every day!).

 Q: Why did you decide to go to culinary school?